 A tyre marked 6.40-10, for example, is 6.4 in. wide on a 10 in. diameter wheel, one marked 135-355 is 135 mm wide on a 355 mm wheel, and one marked 165-15 is 165 mm wide on a 15 in. wheel.

 Letters interposed between the sizes are speed ratings, for example 155SR10.
 For radial-ply tyres speed ratings are: SR up to 113

 , HR up to 130mph, and VR over 130mph.

 On newer tyres with EEC approved markings, there is only one letter interposed - R for radial - and the speed rating letter is separate.
 A number beside it, such as 155R10 76 S, is the load index for the maximum tyre load in kilograms; 76, for example, indicates a 400 kg load.

 Stop wasting time on YouTube and get serious!

 The Ultimate Car Mechanics video course

 Learn everything about modern cars from our new video series.

-Damage to a tyre sidewall or carcass can make the tyre useless, even though the tread is hardly worn.
+or carcass can make the tyre useless, even though the tread is hardly worn.
 A major cause of damage to wheels and tyres is debris on the road - such as pieces of broken silencer and objects dropped from trucks and lorries.